 This story was written for the Reedsy contest "The Ordinary".

-More specifically by the prompt: "Write a short story about someone going to the corner store to buy an everyday item."
+More specifically in the context of the prompt: "Write a short story about someone going to the corner store to buy an everyday item."

 Death of a Corner Store